Ofcom: Postal services

 In October 2010 the government announced plans for Ofcom to inherit the functions of Postcomm as part of a wider set of public service sell-off measures.
 Following the Postal Services Act 2011 regulatory responsibility for postal services transferred to Ofcom on 1 October 2011, with its primary duty to maintain the UK's six-day-a-week universal postal service.

 Consultations

 Ofcom makes extensive use of consultations with industry and the public to help it make decisions based upon the evidence presented.
 Consultation processes begin with publishing documents on its website, asking for views and responses.
 If the document is perceived to be long and complicated, a plain English summary is usually published as well.
 A period, usually of 10 weeks, is allowed for interested persons, companies or organisations to send in their responses to the consultation.

 After this consultation period, Ofcom publishes all the responses on its website, excluding any personal or confidential information.
 Ofcom then prepares a summary of the responses received, and uses this information as a basis for its decisions.

 Leadership

 Current

 Michael Grade, Baron Grade of Yarmouth was appointed as chairman of Ofcom for a four-year term from 1 May 2022.
+Melanie Dawes was appointed Chief Executive on 12 February 2020.

+As of July 2025, Ofcom's key personnel are: